|

 (32620.2) are completely different.
 There is only one system EPROM,

-which is a 2764 (8kB).
-It is likely that it contains the contents of both the
+which is a 2764 (8KB).
+It is likely that it contains the contents of both

 former system EPROMs (from the CPU board and the expansion board).

-Furthermore, the speech board has been enhanced to accomodate eight 2764
+The speech module has been enhanced to accomodate two boards

 |